ihuhuhu/RAC/README.md

-# Realistic-Actor-Critic(RAC)
+# Balancing Value Underestimation and Overestimation with Realistic Actor-Critic
-Author's PyTorch implementation of Realistic Actor-Critic(RAC) for OpenAI gym tasks
+Author's PyTorch implementation of Realistic Actor-Critic(RAC) for OpenAI gym tasks.